 Although our modern celebration of Halloween has religious influences, there is nothing biblical about the holiday.
 It is affiliated with "All Saints' Day," but even this holiday is not supported by Scripture.
 The Bible does not tell us to pray for the dead.
 There is no purgatory the dead need to escape from.
 The spirits of the dead do not come back to visit us on earth.
 And although the Bible does not forbid us from remembering our loved ones, neither does it ordain the practice, and attempting to contact them was punishable by death (Leviticus 19:31).

-Christians should celebrate Halloween to the extent that they feel the freedom to do so and to the degree that the particular practices do not celebrate the occult.
+Christians can celebrate Halloween to the extent that they feel the freedom to do so and to the degree that the particular practices do not celebrate the occult.

 With this in mind, the various pieces of Halloween can be analyzed individually for their current cultural and personal significance.
 It is not biblical to endorse or represent demons, evil, sin, or anything that would lead another to sin.
 But there is no injunction in the Bible against making lanterns out of gourds, wearing superhero and princess costumes, and asking neighbors for candy.
 Many churches and Christian organizations have Halloween alternatives, like Harvest Parties.
 Others encourage their members to use Halloween to meet neighbors in hopes of getting a chance to witness.